 8. Designated Federal Officer.
 The Designated Federal Officer (DFO) will be the Director of the EL.
 The EL Deputy Director is the alternate DFO.
-The DFO (or his or her designee) will approve or call all Committee meetings, prepare and approve all meeting agendas, attend all Committee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the Director of NIST.
+The DFO (or his or her designee) will call for scheduling all Committee meetings or approve scheduling a meeting when requested by the Committee Chair, prepare and approve all meeting agendas, attend all Committee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the Director of NIST.

-10. Membership and Designation.
-The Committee shall consist of not fewer than 5 nor more than 10 members.
+c.
+The Committee shall consist of no less than 4 and no more than 12 members.
 The term of office of each member of the Committee shall be three years, except that vacancy appointments shall be for the remainder of the unexpired term of the vacancy and that members shall have staggered terms such that the Committee will have approximately one-third new or reappointed members each year.
 Members who are not able to fulfill the duties and responsibilities of the Committee will have their membership terminated.

-11. Subcommittees.
-NIST may establish subcommittees from among the members as may be necessary,subject to the provisions of FACA, and its implementing regulations, and applicable Department of Commerce guidance.
-Any subcommittees established must report back to the parent committee, and must not provide advice and work products directly to NIST.
+13. Subcommittees.
+NIST may establish subcommittees from among the members as may be necessary, subject to the provisions of FACA, and its implementing regulations, and applicable Department of Commerce guidance.
+Any subcommittees established must report back to the parent committee, and must not provide advice and work products directly to the agency.

-12. Recordkeeping.
-The records of the Committee, formally and informally established subcommittees, or other subgroups of the Committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
+14. Recordkeeping.
+The records of the Committee, formally and informally established subcommittees, or other subgroups of the Committee, shall be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552. The DFO will oversee recordkeeping and appropriate filings.

-This charter was signed by the U.S. Department of Commerce Chief Financial Officer and Assistant Secretary for Administration on October 6, 2014. [see signed copy, scanned PDF]
+This charter was signed by the U.S. Department of Commerce Chief Financial Officer and Assistant Secretary for Administration on October 6, 2016.
+See a signed copy